Žumberak Mountains: Language

 Because of the immigration of Uskoks, the region is the intersection of all three Croatian dialects.
 The descendants of Uskoks who are Štokavian speakers are the majority in the Žumberak Mountains.
+On the Slovenian side, dialects of the Slovene Lower Carniolan group are spoken.
+Between 1882 and 1888, the Slovene writer and teacher Janez Trdina published a collection of folk tales base don material he had collected among the Slovenes of the Gorjanci, titled Tales and Legends of the Gorjanci Mountains (Slovene: Bajke in povesti o Gorjancih).

 Mass emigrations

 Mass emigrations started in the 19th century, when Military frontier was disestablished.
 People in the Žumberak Mountains were no longer needed in the army.
 Since army salaries, which were main source of wealth, were not coming any more to the Žumberak Mountains.
 This was the main reason why people fell to poverty and started immigrating to the United States.

 World War II

 World War II in Yugoslavia began on 6 April 1941 with the invasion by Nazi Germany.
 Soon after that, the Croatian part of the Žumberak Mountains became a part of the Independent State of Croatia (NDH), a World War II puppet state of Nazi Germany and Italy, with the western part being directly occupied by Italy.
 The Slovenian part was annexed directly to the Third Reich.
 The resistance movement in the Žumberak Mountains began when Partisans from 1st Zagreb Partisan Detachment came to this area.
 Matija Gubec Partisan detachment was established here in August 1941, However it was quickly destroyed.
 In 1942 partisans from Kordun managed to attract local people to join the resistance, so in 1942 Žumberak-Pokuplje partisan detachment was established.
 Later they merged with First Croatian proleterian battalion in famous XIII. proletarian brigade Rade Končar.
 That brigade managed to liberate Krašić in January 1943, which was a great victory for Partisan movement, since North-West Croatia was considered to be NDH stronghold.
 Many villages were completely burned and destroyed by the fascists, because their inhabitants allegedly helped the partisans. Žumberak was finally liberated on 9 May 1945, by the 10th division of Yugoslav People's Army.